SofaLZCN/SofaMOD/README.md

 # SofaMOD Installation Guide

 SofaMOD is a mod for Phasmophobia, which allows you to achieve the effect of sofa crossing by modifying the game files.

+Sofa module production is an open source project.
+However, due to restrictions on the production software, it is not open source.
+If you want to obtain resources, please go to Releases for new version resources.

 ## Installation Steps